 CRM → ETL pipeline → warehouse table → semantic model → dashboard metric

-Data provenance: Records the origin and authorship of a dataset or transformation.
+Data provenance: Records the origin, authorship, and methodology of a dataset or transformation.

 Example metadata: